cjharris-astro/MachinaCognito/README.md

 # MachinaCognito
-Repository of my adventures in machine learning applications to physics and astronomy.
+Repository of my adventures in machine learning applications.